The DOT Physical Drug Test

 What Takes Place When Testing Positive on the USDOT’s Drug Test?

 The FMCSA can suspend or revoke your commercial driver’s license for up to one year if you fail a DOT drug test.
 You may have to attend a return-to-duty program before regaining your license.
 Any violation of these rules can result in fines or other penalties.
-It is important that you understand the consequences that come with failing a DOT drug test.
+You must understand the consequences that come with failing a DOT drug test.
 This way, you can take proper precautions to ensure your compliance.
 Check out FMCSA Registration Trucking.

 How Do I Prepare for My DOT Physical?

 Before you go for your DOT physical, make sure to bring a valid form of identification.
 Additionally, it's recommended that you arrive hydrated.
-Also, bring any relevant medical records as well as a list of all medications.
+Also, bring any relevant medical records and a list of all medications.
 (Prescribed or over-the-counter.)
-Also, take a look at What Is IRP or Apportioned Registration.
-You should also get prepared to discuss any prior health issues or surgeries.
-It's important for the physician to know about this information.
+Also, take a look at what IRP or Apportioned Registration is.
+It would be best if you were prepared to discuss any prior health issues or surgeries.
+The physician needs to know about this information.
 Wear comfortable clothing.
 Why?
 Because the physical will include an exam of your heart, lungs, vision, and more.
 Remember to leave enough time for the visit in case extra tests are necessary.
 Following these steps can help ensure a smooth appointment process.
 The key is to do all you can to receive a satisfactory outcome when taking your DOT physical.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
+You will then be able to maintain complete motor carrier authority or broker.

 Here's another way you can prepare for your DOT physical.
 You or your carrier can ask our organization questions.
-For example, you could send us an email: “does DOT physical include a drug test?”
+For example, you could email us: “Does DOT physical include a drug test?”
 We can even respond if you make a grammatical error.
 (Such as: “Does DOT physical drug test.”)
 Our team will recognize what you mean.
 “What does DOT physical urine test for?” is another common topic.
-Or, “do they drug test for DOT physical?”
+Or, “Do they drug test for DOT physical?”
 No matter your question, our experts can respond fast.
 This way, you'll get prepared for your upcoming physical ASAP.
 Read about Texas DOT Numbers and USDOT Numbers.
 Learn here How to Prepare for a Compliance DOT Audit.

 Let Us Know If You Need More Information About DOT Drug Tests